 You have at least a Bachelor's degree and at least one year of teaching experience.
 (Required)

 TALMA was created to address a lack of qualified English teachers in peripheral communities throughout Israel.
 As such, it is important to us that our Fellows possess the education and experience needed to lead change in TALMA classrooms.
 While we prioritize classroom teaching experience, folks with informal teaching/education experience are encouraged to apply.

 We serve students of all religious, ethnic, and racial backgrounds, with a priority on students living in Israel's social and geographic periphery.
-We work with all populations and social sectors spanning Jewish, Bedouin, Druze, Palestinian and Arab-Israeli Muslims and Christians, and more.
+We work with all populations: religious and secular Jews, Bedouin, Druze, Palestinian and Arab-Israeli Muslims and Christians, and more.

 You're a certified teacher.
 (Priority consideration)

 We prioritize applicants who have state/national teaching certifications, or other relevant certifications such as CELTA.

 You've previously traveled to Israel, and/or have a relevant connection to Israel.
 (Priority consideration)